High-Value Home Additions You Should Consider

 If you do not want to make as big a change to your house, you can just take advantage of some existing space and create what is called a bump-out.
 It is a greatly scaled-down version of an addition.
 Bump-outs can add square footage to your kitchen or family room, or make a half bathroom into a full bathroom, they can even extend closets or create pantries.

 Bump-outs run off your existing roof line and extend your house out a bit to make a bigger room.
 They are not cheap, but they are much less expensive than an addition, and you will end up with increased square footage and better use of the existing floor space.
+Is this a smart home addition you should consider?
+Only you can decide that.

 Ask your real estate agent what expense will yield the greatest return on your investment, and they will likely tell you to upgrade your kitchen.
 Even just a fresh coat of paint will liven it up.
 Take a closer look at your appliances.
 Are they dull and dingy and decades old?